 However, if you wait until age 70 when you will receive 124 percent of your PIA or $22,320 a year, you’ll wind up receiving $267,840 over 12 years.
 By waiting, you end up receiving almost the same amount of money you would at Full Retirement Age, but you’d also maximize your earnings by continuing to work.
 So, your standard of living overall may be greatly enhanced.

 The rules around working and collecting Social Security are vital for many Americans.
 With over one in three Americans taking Social Security at 62 and seniors working at historic levels, understanding the effects are as important as ever.
-Additionally, there are online Social Security calculators to help do the math on your own situation.
+Additionally, you can use an online Social Security benefits calculator to help do the math on your own situation.